-A year long, non-acredited programme that has as its focus the human figure; you will explore both historical and contemporary approaches to visualizing the figure in life, action, the imagination and personal narratives through depth of visual study and sustained studio practice.
+This year long, non-accredited programme has as its focus the human figure; you will explore both historical and contemporary approaches to visualising the figure in life, action, the imagination and personal narratives, through depth of visual study and sustained studio practice.

 What will we cover?

 Working primarily in 2D media including drawing, painting, collage and mixed media, the course covers working from life/observation, found images, photography/film as well as from memory and the imagination to develop personal project work.

 Stimulating studio projects and some off-site work will present experimental and exploratory approaches that question and reflect on Life and Portrait drawing and painting traditions.

 Tutor-led workshops will develop your skills, techniques and methodologies throughout the course.

 Visual research referencing artist contexts and use of sketchbooks and gallery/museum visits also form a fundamentally important part of the course.

 Themes on the course include: contemporary notions of identity, the Classical Now, the physical body, the dynamic figure, the appropriated figure and the figure in public space.